jina-ai/examples/flower-search/README.md

 ## Similar Examples

-The algorithm and logic of following examples are very similar to the flower example.
+The flow design of following examples are very similar to the flower example.
 Please use an analogous way to take a try.

 ### Face-db-search